 Oh, the mother of all holy grails in wedding planning starts with the guest list!
 In order to know what type of venue to search for, you must create your guest list first.
 In order to know what type of food budget you have to work within, you must create your guest list first.
 I recommend these helpful tips:

 Take care of yourself!
-I’m sure you are feeling all of the emotions all at once and it’s overwhelming.
+I’m sure you are feeling all of the emotions all at once, and it’s overwhelming.
 Find little ways to be in the moment.
-Make a DIY face mask together, learn how to give massages (yes, there is an online class for this!), take an Epsom salt bath, practice solitude, snuggle with a pet!
+Make a DIY face mask together, learn how to give massages (yes, there is an online class for this!), take an Epsom salt bath, practice solitude, or snuggle with a pet!

 If you have anything fun you’d like to add to this list – message me over on Instagram and we can help encourage other couples together!